Popov-Lab-UNC/DELi/docs/enumerator.rst

 DELi includes support for enumerating DNA-encoded libraries (DELs).
 All it requires is that your libraries files have the necessary reaction information and that your building block sets have a SMILES column.
-See :ref:`<define-dels>` for more info on how to define these files.
+See :ref:`the defining DELs docs <define-dels>` for more info on how to define these files.

 .. note::